Weld logo

 Pros

-• Free tier available (limited rows and sources) for basic usage.
+• Free tier available for light usage.

 Cons